Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 Source: USCGBoating .org Accident Statistics

-With so many people out on kayaks, and all the people running Class V whitewater rapids, the number of incidents in the US Coast Guard category of kayaks is extremely small.
+With so many people out on kayaks and everyone running Class V whitewater rapids, the number of kayak incidents in the US Coast Guard category is extremely small.

 Inexperience and hazardous waters lead to incidents involving kayaks.
 Overall, kayaking, especially kayak fishing, is a relatively safe hobby and sport to pursue!
 Don’t be afraid to step into a kayak and experience the thrill and fun of fishing from one!